Who we are

 Coordinators and committee

-The joint coordinators of this network are Dr Richard Smith (University of Warwick, UK) and Dr Fauzia Shamim (Taibah University, Saudi Arabia), with a committee comprising Dr Harry Kuchah (Ministry of Basic Education, Cameroon / University of Sheffield, UK), Dr Rama Mathew (University of Delhi, India), Dr Nigussie Negash (Ethiopian Civil Service College, Ethiopia), Prem Phyak (Tribhuvan University, Nepal), Dr Shelagh Rixon (formerly University of Warwick), Zakia Sarwar (SPELT, Pakistan) and Dr Wang Qiang (Beijing Normal University, China), advised by Hywel Coleman (formerly University of Leeds),with Dr Mais Ajjan as postdoctoral research assistant.
+The joint coordinators of TELCnet for its first ten years were Dr Richard Smith (University of Warwick, UK) and Dr Fauzia Shamim (Taibah University, Saudi Arabia), with a committee comprising Dr Harry Kuchah Kuchah (formerly Ministry of Basic Education, Cameroon), Dr Rama Mathew (formerly University of Delhi, India), Dr Nigussie Negash (formerly, Ethiopian Civil Service College, Ethiopia), Dr Prem Phyak (Tribhuvan University, Nepal), Dr Shelagh Rixon (formerly University of Warwick), Zakia Sarwar (SPELT, Pakistan) and Dr Wang Qiang (formerly Beijing Normal University, China), advised by Hywel Coleman (formerly University of Leeds),with Dr Mais Ajjan as postdoctoral research assistant.

-TELCnet joint coordinators: Dr. Richard Smith (R.C.Smith@warwick.ac.uk) and Dr. Fauzia Shamim (email@example.com)
+TELCnet joint coordinators: Dr Prem Phyak (firstname.lastname@example.org) and Harry Kuchah (email@example.com)